+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The main walls are plastered on the hard and part drylined internally, and the partitions are a mix of solid construction and timber studs.
 Floors including sub floors The floors are of suspended timber construction.
-IT was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
-No access was gained into the sub-floor areas.
+It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
+No access was gained into the sub -floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are a mix of flush timber, timber glazed and timber louvre types.
-There are fitted units in the kitchen which are on semi modern/older lines.
-A timber carpeted staircase with wall mounted handrail provides access to the first floor landing from the hall.
+The internal doors are a mix of flush timber, timber glazed and lightweight moulded panel effect types.
+There are fitted units in the kitchen which are on semi modern lines.
+A timber carpeted staircase provides access to the first floor landing from the hall.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The lounge has a glass-fronted living flame effect propane gas fire.
+The lounge fireplace has a stove installed.
 All other fireplaces have been removed and the openings blanked off.
 Internal decorations Visually inspected.
 Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity.
-The electric meter and consumer unit are in the entrance vestibule.